The most active volcano in the world, Kilauea, is awe-inspiring.

-The sacred embodiment of the Hawaiian fire goddess Pele, Kilauea volcano has been emitting molten lava non-stop since 1983.
-Located on the southern portion of the Hawaiian island called Hawaii or the “Big Island,” it is roughly 300,000-600,000 years old and is the second youngest volcano of the Hawaiian islands.
+Kilauea volcano, the sacred embodiment of the Hawaiian fire goddess Pele, has been emitting molten lava non-stop since 1983.
+Located on the southern portion of the Hawaiian island called Hawaii or the “Big Island,” it is roughly 300,000-600,000 years old.
+It is the second youngest volcano of the Hawaiian islands.
 The youngest is the still-submerged active Lōʻihi Seamount volcano about 22 miles off the coast.
 Kilauea is the most active volcano in documented history on earth.
 Recently, volcanologists and photographers have captured incredible “firehose” lava activity in Kilauea’s ongoing construction of the Hawaiian island chain.

 Spectacular Activity at Kamokuna